Together Our Impact is Greater

 How Your Support Makes an Impact

-Raised to support 1,400 programs since 1995
+High-impact programs launched since 1995

-Global and domestic programs this year
+Local, state and global programs this year

 Partnerships working together to make an impact